 Why book flights to Orly?

-Orly is less hectic than CDG and usually quicker when it comes to security and baggage.
+Orly is less hectic than CDG and usually quicker at security and baggage.
 It’s closer to central Paris, which means shorter transfers if you’re headed into the city.
 That convenience often makes it a better pick for weekend getaways or short business trips.

 Nice Côte d’Azur Airport (NCE): The Riviera’s Favorite Gateway